-The planet closest to the sun so called in classical Latin (late 14c. in English).
-A hypothetical inhabitant of the planet was a Mercurean (1855) or a Mercurian (1868).
+The planet closest to the sun was so called in classical Latin (c.
+1300 in English).
+A hypothetical inhabitant of the planet was a Mercurean (1855) or a Mercurian (1755).
 For the metallic element, see mercury.

 silver-white fluid metallic element, late 14c., from Medieval Latin mercurius, from Latin Mercurius (see Mercury).
-Prepared from cinnabar, it was one of the seven metals (bodies terrestrial) known to the ancients, which were coupled in astrology and alchemy with the seven known heavenly bodies.
-This one probably so associated for its mobility.
+Prepared in ancient times from cinnabar, it was one of the seven metals (bodies terrestrial) known to the ancients, which were coupled in astrology and alchemy with the seven known heavenly bodies.
+This one probably was associated with the planet for its mobility.
 The others were Sun/gold, Moon/silver, Mars/iron, Saturn/lead, Jupiter/tin, Venus/copper.